ItsLJcool/codename-website/wiki/modding/config.md

 SECTION_PROPERTY="yellow"
 ```

-#### NOTE: Flags.hx does mention a `flags.ini` file, but this only activates if your Library isn't a `IModAssetsLibrary`, which will be the case for all your mods, unless you force load a mod from OpenFL's `AssetLibrary`.
+#### NOTE: [Flags](../../../api-docs/funkin/backend/system/Flags.html) does mention a `flags.ini` file, but this only activates if your Library isn't a [IModAssetsLibrary](../../../api-docs/funkin/backend/assets/IModsAssetLibrary.html), which will be the case for all your mods, unless you force load a mod from OpenFL's [AssetLibrary](https://api.openfl.org/openfl/utils/AssetLibrary.html).
 Otherwise you can just ignore that.

 <h2 id="state-redirects" sidebar="State Redirects">State Redirects</h2>